 2. COPYRIGHT IN SOURCE MATERIAL, AND TRANSLATION RIGHTS

-2.1 The Language Service Provider accepts to carry out a Language Service from the Client on the understanding that performance of the Language Service will not infringe any Third Party rights.
-Accordingly, the Client warrants to the Language Service Provider that:
+2.1 The LSP accepts to carry out a Language Service from the Client on the understanding that performance of the Language Service will not infringe any Third Party rights.
+Accordingly, the Client warrants to the LSP that:

 1) the Client has full right and authority to enter into this Agreement, having acquired the right and licence to translate and publish a Source Material; and